kibell/AmazonMySql/README.md

 ## Manager View

+-Displaying the Products in the database
 ![](productDisplay.gif)

+-Displaying Items that have Low Inventory (less than 5)

 ![](lowIven.gif)

+-Adding inventory to existing products

 ![](addstock.gif)

+-Adding new Products to the database

 ![](newpro.gif)

 ## Tech Stack

 - HTML5,CSS,JS
-- Bootstrap, jQuery , node
+- Bootstrap, jQuery , Node

 ## APIs